nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

         - name: NUAGE_K8S_SERVICE_IPV4_SUBNET
           value: '192.168.0.0\/16'

-Update the **image** parameter in **nuage-kubernetes/daemonset-templates/nuage-infra-pod-config-daemonset.yaml** file and make sure that it is correctly set to the Nuage infra pod image version pre-loaded on the slave nodes:
+Update the **image** parameter in **nuage-kubernetes/K8s-1-14-daemonset-templates/nuage-infra-pod-config-daemonset.yaml** or **nuage-kubernetes/K8s-1-18-daemonset-templates/nuage-infra-pod-config-daemonset.yaml** file depending on the kubernetes version and make sure that it is correctly set to the Nuage infra pod image version pre-loaded on the slave nodes:

 ::